greg-raven/Impeachment-Chronicles/_posts/2017-01-10-these-reports-allege-trump-has-deep-ties-to-russia.md

 ---
-title: 'These reports allege Trump has deep ties to Russia'
+title: "These reports allege Trump has deep ties to Russia"
 layout: post
 author:
 - Ken Bensinger